 A6 to Manchester Airport Relief Road Project

-Construction of the A6 to Manchester Airport Relief Road commenced in March 2015 and will last for approximately two and a half years.
+Construction of the A6 to Manchester Airport Relief Road commenced in March 2015 and will last for approximately three years.
 The road is expected to be open in late Summer 2018.
 The construction will include:

 - 10km of new single and dual carriageway;